-We expect to retain certain confidential customer information in our secure data centers and secure domain name registry.
+We expect to retain confidential customer information in our secure data centers and secure domain name registry.
 It will be critical to our business strategy that our facilities and infrastructure remain secure and are perceived by the marketplace to be secure.
 Our secure domain name registry operations will also depend on our ability to maintain our computer and telecommunications equipment in effective working order and to reasonably protect our systems against interruption, and potentially depend on protection by other registrars in the shared registration system.
 The secure domain name servers that we will operate will be critical hardware to our registry services operations.
 Therefore, we expect to have to expend significant time and money to maintain or increase the security of our facilities and infrastructure.
 Security technologies are constantly being tested by computer professionals, academics and "hackers."
 Advances in the techniques for attacking security solutions could make some or all of our products obsolete or unmarketable.
 Likewise, if any of our products are found to have significant security vulnerabilities, then we may need to dedicate engineering and other resources to eliminate the vulnerabilities and to repair or replace products already sold or licensed to our customers.
 Despite our security measures, our infrastructure may be vulnerable to physical break-ins, computer viruses, attacks by hackers or similar disruptive problems.
 It is possible that we may have to expend additional financial and other resources to address such problems.
-Any physical or electronic break-in or other security breach or compromise of the information stored at our secure data centers and domain name registration systems may jeopardize the security of electronic commerce and communications over IP networks as well as the security or reliability of our services.
+Any physical or electronic break-in or other security breach or compromise of the information stored at our secure data centers and domain name registration systems may jeopardize the security of information stored on our premises or in the computer systems and networks of our customers.
+In such an event, we could face significant liability and customers could be reluctant to use our services.
+Such an occurrence could also result in adverse publicity and